westpoint-robotics/threat_detection/README.md

 # Requirements
-This assumes you are running ubuntu 16.04
+This assumes you are running ubuntu 16.04 and already have darknet/yolo installed.
+The regular version of darknet/yolo can either be downloaded by following the instrucitons [here](https://pjreddie.com/darknet/yolo/), or from the westpoint-robotics repo [here](https://github.com/westpoint-robotics/darknet-yolov3).
+For the ROS integrated yolo, our local repo is [here](https://github.com/westpoint-robotics/darknet-yolov3-ros).

-# Installation
+# Installation of threat detection module

 	mkdir -p ~/threat_detection/azure/rifle && cd ~/threat_detection